Yurii-Havrysh/clothingStore/README.md

 Request: GET /api/users/register

 Parameters:
-email (string, required) - The email of user
+email (string, required) - The email of user,

-- username (string, required) - The username of the user.
+username (string, required) - The username of the user.
-Response:
+- Response:
 ```
 {
   "id": 1,